ezakto/statiq/README.md

       }
     })

-This works just like putting a `context.yaml` file in `content/`.
-However, by using the statiqfile, you may pass functions aswell (like moment.js, sorting methods, etc).
+This works just like putting a context file in the `content/` root.
+However, by using the statiqfile, you may perform any data processing/manipulation and pass the result, or even pass functions (like moment.js, sorting methods, etc).

 ### Directory indexes

-You can iterate files in a given folder with the special `index[folder]` variables.
+In templates, you can iterate through files in a given folder using the special `index[folder]` variables.
 Given this structure:

     content/index.md